dport96/ITM352/morea/040.dynamic-web-pages/experience-client-side-processing-javascript.md

 ---
-title: "Lab 3: Introducing Client Side Processing using Javascript"
+title: "Lab: Introducing Client Side Processing using Javascript"
 published: true
 morea_id: experience-client-side-processing-javascript
 morea_summary: "Examples of using Javascript to post-process a webpage."